 Indicator title 7.5 Number of municipalities supported on waste diversion interventions Definition The indicator measures the number of municipalities supported in waste diversion interventions.
-Support refers to capacity building on the implementation of Extended Producer Responsibility Regulations to municipalities and the industry, and the provision of infrastructure for the diversion of waste Source of data Infrastructure database Method of calculation or assessment Simple count Means of verification Q1-Q4: Attendance registers, letters of partnerships between Producer Responsibility Organisations and municipalities Assumptions Availability of human resources and municipalities requiring support on waste diversion interventions Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance 8 municipalities supported on waste diversion interventions Indicator responsibility Deputy Director-General: Chemicals and Waste Management
+Support refers to facilitation of engagement between municipalities and PROs on the implementation of Extended Producer Responsibility (EPR) Regulations.
+The collaboration is on the provision of capacity building and infrastructure for the diversion of waste Source of data Engagement report Method of calculation or assessment Simple count Means of verification Q1-Q2: Attendance registers, letters of partnerships between Producer Responsibility Organisations and municipalities Q3-Q4: Attendance register, engagement report, agenda and presentations Assumptions Availability of human resources and municipalities requiring support on waste diversion interventions Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance 8 municipalities supported on waste diversion interventions Indicator responsibility Deputy Director General: Chemicals and Waste Management

 Indicator title 7.6 Number of municipal cleaning campaigns conducted Definition This indicator measures the number of cleaning campaigns conducted in municipalities.
 The objective is to provide support to municipalities to help address their commitments on the delivery of effective waste management services.
-Significant amount of time is also spent on education and awareness measures to allow communities to take charge of their spaces.
-Source of data Municipal Cleaning Campaigns Report Method of calculation or assessment Simple count Means of verification Q1-Q4: Signed Municipal Cleaning Campaigns Report Assumptions Municipalities requiring assistance in cleaning areas and invitation on cleaning campaigns Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance 29 municipal cleaning campaigns conducted Indicator responsibility Deputy Director-General: Chemicals and Waste Management
+Significant amount of time is also spent on education and awareness measures to allow communities to take charge of their spaces Source of data Municipal Cleaning Campaigns Report Method of calculation or assessment Simple count Means of verification Q1 - Q4: Signed Municipal Cleaning Campaigns Report Assumptions Municipalities requiring assistance in cleaning areas and invitation on cleaning campaigns Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance 29 municipal cleaning campaigns conducted Indicator responsibility Deputy Director-General: Chemicals and Waste Management